jyalim/agave-shell-novice/_episodes/02-filedir.md

 > it's just a separator.
 {: .callout}

-Underneath `/Users`,
-we find one directory for each user with an account on Nelle's machine, her colleagues *imhotep* and *larry*.
+Underneath `/home`, we find one directory for each user with an account on Agave, our colleagues *riley* and *feynman*.
+Note that Agave has thousands of users, but only those who have recently signed into your login node will have their `/home` directory also visible.

 ![Home Directories](../fig/filesystem-agave-home.png)

-The user *imhotep*'s files are stored in `/Users/imhotep`, user *larry*'s in `/Users/larry`,
-and Nelle's in `/Users/nelle`.
-Because Nelle is the user in our examples here, this is why we get `/Users/nelle` as our home directory.
+The researcher *riley*'s files are stored in `/home/riley`, researcher *feynman*'s in `/home/feynman`, and rcjdoeuser's in `/home/rcjdoeuser`.
+Because rcjdoeuser is the user in our examples here, this is why we get `/home/rcjdoeuser` as our home directory.
-Typically, when you open a new command prompt you will be in your home directory to start.
+Typically, when you open a new command prompt you will be in your home directory to start, which is **aliased** as `~` for convenience.

 Now let's learn the command that will let us see the contents of our own filesystem.
 We can see what's in our home directory by running `ls`: